-- Need comparison: To understand the balance sheet as per the balance sheet equation and making investments or business decision needs comparison of the balance sheet of peers over many years.
+- Need comparison: To understand the balance sheet as per the balance sheet equation and make investments or business decisions needs comparison of the balance sheet of peers over many years.

-- The balance sheet equation or accounting equation is the base for the double-entry accounting system.
+- The balance sheet or accounting equation is the base for the double-entry accounting system.